 The Red Fox is 24 to 28 inches long, not including the tail, which measures an additional 14-17 inches.
 Red Foxes average 8-12 pounds in weight, but often appear heavier than this due to their thick coats.

 - Foxes have excellent senses of eyesight, hearing, and smell.

 - Their sharp, pointed teeth are typical to carnivores and help them to tear through meat.

 - The colors of the fox's fur blend in with its surroundings and allow it to camouflage well.

 Foxes consume a variety of small animals, including rabbits, mice, and birds.
 Although classified as carnivores (meat-eaters), they will also eat a variety of plant material such as berries and fruits.
 The fox's diet changes seasonally depending on what is available.
-The Red Fox will hunt even if it is no longer hungry, and catches extra food by burying it under leaves or dirt.
-At Cosley Zoo, the foxes are fed dog food, hard-boiled eggs, quail, mice, mealworms, cottage cheese, and a variety of fruit.
+The Red Fox will hunt even if it is no longer hungry, and caches extra food by burying it under leaves or dirt.
+At Cosley Zoo, the foxes are fed a commercially prepared diet.

 Red Foxes mate between January and March.
 The female gives birth between March and April after a 51-day gestation period.
 The 4 to 6 kits have closed eyes and dark fur when they are born.
 The female cares for the kits while the male provides them with food.
 They will remain in the den for about a month and then they will come to the entrance to play and feed.
 At this point, the parents will bring back live prey, which is given to the kits to teach them how to hunt.
 The youngsters leave their parents in the fall to fend for themselves.